 Forest and tree stocks provide a reserve upon which people can fall back for subsistence and income, especially in times of crop failure, unemployment and other kinds of hardship, or to meet exceptional needs.
 Forest and tree foods are most extensively used to help meet dietary shortfalls during particular seasons in the year.
 Energy-rich tree foods such as roots, tubers, leaves, rhizomes and nuts are especially important during emergency periods such as floods, famines, droughts and wars.
 In addition to food, forests and trees outside forests play often a significant role in meeting the needs of the rural poor, including those related to shelter (building material) and health (medicinal plants) (FAO, 2000).
 The study contribution to the issues at hand is revealed by the conclusion that forests and trees outside forests play often a significant role in meeting the needs of the rural poor.
 However, the study failed to reveal the determinants of forest resource extraction.
-The study also employed a desk study methodology which is not econometric.
+The study addressed these two issues by employing an econometric methodology in establishing the determinants of forest resource extraction.
 The current study addressed these two issues by employing an econometric methodology in establishing the determinants of forest resource extraction.
-The current study was also specific to Kenya Ngong Forest.
+The current study addressed these two issues by